TritonDataCenter/rfd/rfd/0067/README.md

 Trent's scratch area for impl. notes

+### Separable work

+These need to be fleshed out, ticketed, assigned.

+- [HEAD-2207] booter warm cache work
+- HA booter (because required for data path rebooting of CNs while HN is down): see about fair load balancing if multiple CNs are booting (round robin? have a given booter delay by N*100ms on DHCPD responses if already booting N CNs?)
+- breaking SAPI's circular dep on config-agent Currently SAPI is first setup in proto mode and requires headnode.sh dorking into it later to get its config-agent going and then changing SAPI to full mode.
+SAPI zone update requires creating a sapi0tmp zone, updating sapi0 to the new image, and then deleting the sapi0tmp zone.
+  We need to be able to setup a SAPI instance while there are no SAPI zones running.
+If, while designing this, it is easier to just require multiple SAPI zones (one on each HN) and ensure HA SAPI works, then we could consider that.
+However, for COAL and non-HA TritonDC deployments it would be nice to have SAPI be able to be updated without requiring sapi0tmp.
+  There was some discussion on config-agent changes to look at being able to do all configuration using VM metadata, so that all data required for a zone boot is on the CN itself.
+There is likely significant work for that, so not sure of practically.
+- doc'ing all the CNAPI server object fields (start a ticket with my starter notes)
+- doc'ing all the USB key layout (perhaps in a docs/index.md in sdc-headnode.git?).
+Also document if/how/what each of those is updated, and how they relay to the USB key "copy" at /usbkey/...
+  (e.g. /usbkey/os can contain more plats than on the physical USB key).

 ### TODOs

 See also the TODOs in each milestone section, and any "TODO" or "Q" in this doc.
 This section is a general list of things to not forget.

+XXX
 - dapi allocation (perhaps only on headnodes?) broken if have >1 headnode?
         {
           "result": "",